Three Decades Strengthening Leadership Decision Capability

 Performance discussions focus on activity instead of measurable impact

-Finance as a Second Language® closes this gap by installing a shared way to evaluate tradeoffs, justify decisions, and communicate results.
+Organizations solve this challenge by installing a common leadership decision framework that gives leaders a shared way to evaluate tradeoffs, justify recommendations, and communicate results.

-Who Finance as a Second Language® Is Designed For
+Is Designed For

 Vice Presidents and Directors